vickmuir/Backup/configure-bmr-backup-windows.md

 You need to purchase the BMR plug-in to create a BMR backup.
 BMR is available only for Windows Bare Metal Servers.
 No BMR option is available for VSI.
 For more information, see [Learn about the Bare Metal Restore plug-in](/docs/infrastructure/Backup?topic=Backup-BMRplugin#BMRplugin)
 {:important}

-## Starting WebCC
+## Starting Cloud Backup Portal
-{: #startWebCCBMR}
+{: #startPortalBMR}

-You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the WebCC portal.
+You need to be connected to the {{site.data.keyword.cloud}} private network to be able to start the Cloud Backup Portal portal.
 {:important}

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.